Honorable Erik P. Kimball

 If you file a complaint or motion with the Court, it must clearly explain what you want the Judge to do and why.
 You must also send a copy of any complaint or motion and a copy of any notice of hearing to all people and companies entitled to receive them under the relevant rules.

 Judge Kimball does not engage in ex parte communication of any kind.
-Federal Rule of Bankruptcy Procedure 9003 prohibits ex parte communications with the Judge by any party in interest regarding any matter affecting a case.
+Bankruptcy Rule 9003 prohibits ex parte communications with the Judge by any party in interest regarding any matter affecting a case.
 Failure to comply with this rule may result in sanctions.

 Do not write letters to, e-mail, or call Judge Kimball or his law clerks.
 Except in extremely unusual circumstances, each letter or e-mail addressed to Judge Kimball or his law clerks, or sent to the court and identifying a particular case or proceeding, will be placed on the relevant docket and made part of the public record.
 Any such letter or e-mail may be set for hearing.